David-Duefrene/PieceView/README.md

 # PieceView
   A social media website revolving around pieces of information posted to views.
 Users will be able to follow other users as well as individual views.
   Users should be able to create a custom view and mark it either public or private to customize the viewing experience.
+Test

 # Organization
   1. The account application primary purpose is to hold and manage all account related information including: